Teen Advice on Life Skills

 Learn from the experience.
 What can you do differently next time?

-Peer pressure exists in all areas.
+Peer pressure exists in all areas of life.
 Peers are equals – people who are like us in some way, or are in a similar situation.
 They can be fellow students, co-workers or friends.
-In most cases, we have some kind of relationship with them.
-And therefore, before becoming part of a peer group, we should evaluate our possible relationship with the group, in terms of benefits and drawbacks.
+In most cases, we have some kind of individual relationship with each of them.
+When we join a peer group, however, it usually means giving up some of personal choice in favor of some group decisions.
+Therefore, it is important to evaluate any potential membership in a group.

 Do I share the basic values, beliefs and goals of the group?